 Despite the hardships associated with tooth loss, the reality is that sometimes it is simply unavoidable.
 When this is the case, dentures can be an effective treatment for patients who have lost their teeth.

-Types of Dental Dentures
+6 Types of Dentures

-Cantilever Bridge Denture
+1. Cantilever Bridge Denture

-Similar to traditional bridges, cantilever bridges use only one abutment instead of two.
+Like traditional bridges, cantilever bridges use only one abutment instead of two.
 This type of denture is an option if you have a tooth on only one side of your missing tooth.
 Because the denture is anchored only on one side, you’ll have a higher risk of the bridge eventually loosening.

-Fixed Denture
+2. Fixed Denture

 Implant-supported dentures are fixed dentures that your dentist firmly anchors into your mouth’s bone tissue.
 The bone in your jaw fuses with the implant.
 Due to the support they provide, these dentures can prevent bone from further deterioration.

-Flexible Denture
+3. Flexible Denture

 Flexible dentures are made of significantly thinner materials, such as nylon.
 These dentures provide increased flexibility and comfort.
 An added benefit of flexible dentures is that they don’t use metal parts that tend to be more visible.

-Full Denture
+4. Full Denture

-Partial Denture
+5. Partial Denture

 Instead of being permanently attached, partial dentures work by joining the original teeth.
 The result is that they can prevent the surrounding teeth from shifting, as isolated teeth are prone to do.
 Partial dentures can be taken out at will.

-Snap-On Denture
+6. Snap-On Denture

 Sometimes called overdentures, snap-on dentures are anchored by either metal posts that have been permanently attached to the jawbone or by the nearby teeth that remain.